 The quality of the floor slab in a tilt-up constructed building is extremely important.
 The tilt-up panels are normally cast on the floor slab of the building and any imperfection in the floor slab will be mirrored in the panel.
 For best results, the floor slab should have a hard, dense, steel trowel surface.
 Slab thickness and compressive strength must meet bracing designs.
-You may have to pour a thickened slab at brace locations.
+A thickened slab may be required at brace locations.